GarethAubrey/Rock-paper-scissors/README.md

   * From the source section drop down menu, select the Master Branch
   * Once the master branch has been selected the page will provide the link the deployed website.

-Click on link to see the deployed website -
+Click on link to see the deployed website - https://garethaubrey.github.io/Rock-paper-scissors-spock/

+## Credits

+* Content - Some CSS styling was from Code Institute example code.
+* Media - Images for icons were taken from Google images.